 - The UK Kennel Club doesn’t recognize the Patterdale Terrier as a breed!

-- Patterdale Terriers can live as long as 13 years!
+- Patterdale Terriers as mentioned in the first paragraph can live as long as 12 years!

 - Their coats need very little maintenance, a good brush every few weeks is enough to keep them looking glossy.